aquaproj/example-update-checksum/AUTOMERGE.md

     - `Require approval of the most recent reviewable push`
   - `Require status checks to pass before merging`
     - `Status checks that are required.`: `status-check`
+  - `Do not allow bypassing the above settings`
 - `renovate/*`
   - `Do not allow bypassing the above settings`
   - `Restrict who can push to matching branches`